Reasons for differences in wages: discrimination, e.g. male/female

 Consequences of Wage Discrimination

-Inefficient allocation of resources – talent may be under‑utilised.
+Inefficient allocation of talent – skills are under‑utilised.

-Education & Training Programs: Encourage women to enter high‑pay, male‑dominated fields.
+Education & training initiatives – Encourage women to enter high‑pay, traditionally male‑dominated fields (STEM, engineering, finance).

 Summary

-Wage differences arise from a mix of productivity, market forces and institutional factors.
-Discrimination—particularly gender‑based—creates a wage gap that cannot be explained by productivity alone.
-Understanding the mechanisms and impacts of discrimination helps economists evaluate the effectiveness of policies aimed at achieving a more equitable labour market.
+Wage differences arise from a mixture of productivity differences, market forces (labour‑demand and supply), institutional influences (minimum wage, trade unions), relative bargaining strength and discrimination.
+Gender‑based discrimination creates a wage gap that cannot be explained by productivity alone.
+Understanding these mechanisms, together with labour‑mobility and the division of labour, equips economists to assess the likely impact of policies aimed at a fairer, more efficient labour market.